Sivome/Sivome.github.io/_posts/2019-03-09-Reporting_Proteomics_Results.md

 Some of the features found in the mgf format are the peptide mass [PEPMASS], charge state [CHARGE], scan number, retention time and the peak lists.
 However different tools can result in different mgf formats, however you'll always see peak lists, peptide mass and the charge state of the peptide.

 OMSSA uses the PEPMASS * CHARGE (i.e., 519.7517 * 2 as MH+) as possible peptide mass, and then looks for the match in the database.
 The sample was digested with trypsin to generate the current raw file.
 Trypsin cleaves the protein at K/R amino acids.
-To mimic this situation in-silico, OMSSA digests the protein sequence at all K/R seen (both for targets and decoys), and looks for in=silico peptides that have the same mass as observed mass.
+To mimic this situation in-silico, OMSSA digests the protein sequence (in the fasta file) at all K/R seen (both for targets and decoys), and looks for in-silico peptides that have the same mass as observed mass.
 If the in-silico peptide matches the observed mass from MGF file, it scores the peptide.
 In OMSSA, you can think of this score as E-value (similar to BLAST scoring).
 It repeats this process for all the peak lists in the mgf file.

 Since this is Yeast data, we need Yeast fasta file.
 If possible, pick a strain that most likely represents the sample under study.
 There are multiple databases to get this fasta and in the previous blogs, I mentioned about the NCBI resources.
 This time, let's use a protein database [UniProt](https://www.uniprot.org/).

-There are different versions of the database depending on the kinds of analyses you're doing.
+Within UniProt, there are different variants of protein sequence.
 Here, I used SwissProt version of [Baker's yeast](https://www.uniprot.org/taxonomy/559292).
 [SwissProt](https://web.expasy.org/docs/swiss-prot_guideline.html) has manually curated and very well reviewed protein sequences.

-Here is how the fasta file looks like:
+Let's take a look at the truncated version of the SwissProt fasta file:

 ```console
 C:\Users\Viswa\blastDb>head -n 20 S288c.fasta